dyhazard/Phase2.1MultStateModPackage/README.md

 # Submit Results

-1. Either post on Slack channel or send results to hazard@imbi.uni-freiburg.de
+1. The code produces a pdf report and an R object list of aggregated results  Either post on Slack channel or send results to hazard@imbi.uni-freiburg.de